 Strictly speaking, financial aid through the Federal Student Aid program is reserved for U.S. citizens and eligible non-citizens.
-Despite not being eligible for federal aid, international students can file the Free Application for Federal Student Aid (FAFSA®) to be considered by their school for school scholarships and state-provided financial aid.
+Despite not being eligible for federal aid, international students can file the Free Application for Federal Student Aid (FAFSA®) for consideration for school scholarships and state-provided financial aid.